teleporterx/mfb_webapp/src/Setup_&_Usage.md

 **Orchestration**

-- Copy over the following to `docker-compose.yml` on your deployment target
+- Copy over the following to `docker-compose.yml` on your deployment target.

+- If you are serving the App on a cloud instance, then make sure to replace the public IP of that instance in the following `docker-compose.yml` file.
+You will face CORS issues if this is not done.

+- Watch out for the port numbers!

+- For testing on localhost, no changes are necessary other than adding your RapidAPI key for the `Latest Mutal Fund Nav` service.

 ```yml
 services: